-TRANSMIT MODE
+TRANSMIT MODE (RED LIGHT)

-IT IS ILLEGAL TO OPERATE THE TRANSMITTER SECTION OF THIS TRANSCEIVER PRIOR TO RECEIVING A VALID STA-TION LICENSE AND CALL SIGN.
+IT IS ILLEGAL TO OPERATE THE TRANSMITTER SECTION OF THIS TRANSCEIVER PRIOR TO RECEIVING A VALID STATION LICENSE AND CALL SIGN.
 PART 95 OF THE F.C.C.
-RULES AND REGULATIONS DEALING WITH THE CITIZENS RADIO SERVICE MUST BE OBTAINED, READ AND UNDER-STOOD.
+RULES AND REGULATIONS DEALING WITH THE CITIZENS RADIO SERVICE MUST BE OBTAINED, READ AND UNDERSTOOD.

-Before using the unit to transmit, make sure that the ('PA-CB'' switch is in the CB position.
-Select the channel on which you want to operate, making certain that there is no other traffic on the channel.
+Before using the unit to transmit, make sure that the -PA CB- switch is in the CB position.
+Select the channel on which you want to operate, making certain that there is no other traffic on that channel.
 To transmit, simply press the microphone button, then while holding it at approximately a 45 degree angle, speak into it at a normal voice level.
-If the meter switch is in the ''RF'' position it will indicate that you are radiating a signal.
-The modulation indicator light should flicker, indicating that you are modulating the carrier.
+The meter will indicate that you are radiating a signal.